Preparing for a Performance Appraisal as a Manager

 Published by: LifeWorks,

 Whether it’s your own performance that’s being appraised or you’re the one responsible for the appraising, performance appraisals aren’t usually eagerly anticipated—perhaps because appraisals are generally thought of as one-time events that take place every year or so.
-Trying to summarise all that’s been accomplished in a one-hour discussion—or completing a form by a specified deadline—is daunting.
+Trying to summarize all that’s been accomplished in a one-hour discussion—or completing a form by a specified deadline—is daunting.

 To be most effective, performance appraisals should be seen as an ongoing process.
 Frequent communication provides both employee and manager with opportunities for building a rapport and for managing issues and priority changes as they arise.